New Zealand’s TPPA Amendment Bill: impact on the Trade Marks Act 2002

 Further afield, support for ratification of the TPPA has stalled in the US, threatening the viability of the agreement as a whole.
 The TPPA provisions cannot enter into force unless at least the US and Japan ratify the agreement.
 It is thought that a ratification vote may be sought in the US in the “lame duck” period after the US election in November and before the new President is appointed to office.

 We will keep you updated with developments in this area.

-This article was written with assistance from Helen Chen.
+This article was written by Rachel McDonald and Helen Chen.

 This effectively requires the United States and Japan to ratify the Agreement before it comes into force.

 Trans-Pacific Partnership Agreement Amendment Bill 2016 (133-1), cl 93.